How Much Sleep Do Teenagers/ Kids Need

 Why Is Sleep Important?

 Sleep is a vital part of any person’s health.
-It’s important for the person’s well-being and the lack of sleep can potentially cause problems.
+It’s important for the person’s well-being and the lack of sleep with short bed time can potentially cause problems.
 Among the many perks, sleep allows the person’s body to repair itself naturally while minimizing the chances of gaining weight, heart attacks, or any illness.

 How Much Sleep Do Kids Need?

-Children's naps are usually longer than adults and these naps gradually decrease as they age.
+Children's naps are usually longer than adults and their bed time gradually decrease as they age.
 The reason behind so much sleep is because their brains aren't developed enough to cope with the development phase.

 On average, children from the age of 1-3 need to sleep at least 12 hours of the day.
 Children from the age of 3-6 need to sleep 10 -12 hours.
 Children from the age of 7-12 need 10 or less than 10 hours of sleep.
 At this age, children are engaged in several activities such as school, family gatherings, etc.